 - Johns Hopkins University, MA

 - University of Virginia, BA in History

 Research and Teaching Interests

-My book project, Slaving Science: Natural Knowledge and the British Slave Trade, 1660-1807, examines the intersection of the history of science and the history of the British slave trade.
+My book project, Collecting Slave Traders: Natural History and the Eighteenth-Century British Slave Trade, examines the intersection of the history of science and the history of the British slave trade.
 It explores how the circulation of objects, ideas, and individuals through the networks of the slave trade engendered new scientific knowledge between 1660 and 1807.
 I argue that the particularities of the British slave trade shaped the knowledge produced through its networks and that scientific knowledge, in turn, influenced the development of the slave trade.
 To do so, I mine scientific treatises, slaving companies' records, and correspondence to tell the stories of British slaving and science largely absent from the existing scholarship.

 - “Virginia’s Great Fresh of 1771 and the Politics of Disaster Relief,” Virginia Magazine of History and Biography, vol. 123, no. 4 (Dec.
 2015): 298-323.

 - “To Make Florida Answer to Its Name: John Ellis, Bernard Romans, and the Atlantic Science of British West Florida,” British Journal for the History of Science, vol. 47, no. 1 (Mar.
 2014): 43-65.